dimtics/manage-your-datasets/README.md

 * load any dataset directly from the database.
 * drop any dataset or table as you like.

 How to do that?
-Follow the codes in this notebook.
+Follow the codes in this jupyter notebook.